 [Heading amended by No. 19 of 2010 s.
 4.]

-1. Term of office
+1. Term of office of members

 (1) Except as otherwise provided by this Act, a member holds office for such term, not exceeding 3 years, as is specified in the instrument of his appointment, but may from time to time be reappointed.